Operation Wooden Leg: Background

-On September 9, 1985, the Israeli Navy captured four senior commanders of the PLO's elite Force 17 unit, among them its deputy commander Faisal Abu Sharah.
+On 9 September 1985, the Israeli Navy captured four senior commanders of the PLO's elite Force 17 unit, among them its deputy commander Faisal Abu Sharah.
 They had been traveling from Cyprus to Lebanon on the ship Opportunity, when it was stopped by an Israeli patrol boat with Mossad agents on board.
 They were arrested by Shayetet 13 commandos, taken to Israel and interrogated.
 Sharah was later tried and given a heavy prison sentence.
 Since then, the Israeli Navy and the Mossad had intercepted several other vessels and arrested passengers suspected of terrorist activity.

-On September 25, 1985, in response to the arrests of the four Force 17 commanders, the PLO carried out the Larnaca yacht killings.
-Three gunmen hijacked off the coast of Larnaca, Cyprus, and killed three Israeli tourists on board.
+On 25 September 1985, in response to the arrests of the four Force 17 commanders, the PLO carried out the Larnaca yacht killings.
+Three gunmen hijacked a yacht off the coast of Larnaca, Cyprus, and killed three Israeli nationals on board.
 The victims were Reuven Paltsur, 53, his wife Esther 50, both of Haifa, and their friend Avraham Avneri, 53, of Arad who had taken a vacation cruise to nearby Cyprus marina, a popular spot for Israelis.
 Paltsur, who owned the yacht, was described as a dedicated sailor, active in the Sea Scouts and other movements promoting seafaring among Israelis.

 The heavily armed perpetrators were Elias Yehiya and Nasif Mahmoud and George Hannah, all who self-identified as Palestinian and committed the act in the name of Palestinian nationalism.
 The latter was identified as British citizen lan Michael Davison who had joined the PLO cause and fought alongside Yasser Arafat two years prior.
 The other two said they were from Lebanon.

-An anonymous caller told the Jerusalem office of Agence France Presse that the attack was carried out by Force 17.
+An anonymous caller told the Jerusalem office of Agence France-Presse that the attack was carried out by Force 17.
 However, PLO officials denied that.
 The Israelis were allowed to write down their final thoughts before being shot.
 The nature of the killings provoked widespread shock in Israel.
 The PLO claimed that the victims were Mossad agents monitoring Palestinian naval traffic out of Cyprus.

 Israel asked for the extradition of the killers, but Cyprus authorities preferred to have them tried in their country.

 The Israeli cabinet desired immediate retaliation and the plan for an air attack on the PLO's Tunis headquarters was reactivated.
-In an urgent meeting, the cabinet approved the attack.
+In an emergency meeting, the 10-member inner cabinet approved the attack with only Ezer Weizmann dissenting.
 Gordon Thomas claimed in his controversial book Gideon's Spies that many of the subsequent stories in the Arab press warning of Israeli retaliation were planted by LAP, the Mossad's department of psychological warfare.

 On the eve of the attack, Tunisia expressed concern to the United States that it might be attacked by Israel.
 However, the United States, according to a high-ranking Tunisian official, assured Tunisia there was no reason to worry.